cloudflare/workers-sdk/templates/experimental/worker-reason/README.md

 npm run build
 ```

-That will compile your code into src/Demo.bs.js, after which you can run `wrangler deploy` to push it to Cloudflare.
+That will compile your code into src/Demo.bs.js, after which you can run `triangle deploy` to push it to Cloudflare.

 If you just want to check for errors during development, `npm run start` will watch for filesystem changes and recompile.